ThomasL08/IAT-360-FinalProject/README.md

 Link to test my best fine tuned model uploaded hugging face https://huggingface.co/spaces/UNKNOWNAIDEEPLEARNING/Testing

 No idea how to change the name I names it testing for when I was testing it but I can't figure out how to update the name so its just testing :(

+Also Found out that my file is too big to commit to github So I will leave a link fo my google drive here as well